 One of the most important and widely planted species of annual Salvias for hummingbirds is Scarlet Sage (S. splendens), which comes in so many cultivars that we can neither keep track nor offer all of them.

 Scarlet Sage has been popular since 1822 when it was introduced to horticulture at the world's first garden center.
 Aside from being floriferous, it's valued for being easy to grow and blooming from spring until autumn frost.
 Hummingbirds access its nectar on both north and south migrations.

 Despite its name, not all Scarlet Sages are red.
 They come in a wide range of colors and sizes ranging from less than a foot to more than six feet tall.
-One of our current favorites is Lighthouse Purple Scarlet Sage.
 For more information, please read Bedding Plant Royalty: Splendid Salvia Splendens.

 Sometimes Tropical Sage (S. coccinea) is also called Scarlet Sage.
-It's also a species that can serve hummingbird migration going both ways due to blooming spring to fall.
+It's another species that can serve hummingbird migration going both ways due to blooming spring to fall.

 However, unlike S. splendens, which is from Brazil, Tropical Sage is native to the American South as well as Central and South America.
 North of the Deep South, Tropical Sages are grown as annuals and tender perennials that may survive from year to year in areas with moderate winters.

 Compared to S. splendens, this species has airier flower spikes and is mostly available in reds, pinks and whites.
 For more information, please read Sacred Sage: Salvia coccinea -- An American Subtropical Treasure.